sirixdb/sirix/README.md

 Some examples of the Java-API are explained in the wiki.
 Stay tuned for a maven bundle with examples and more elaborate examples.

-Any questions or even consider to contribute or use Sirix?
-Use https://groups.google.com/d/forum/sirix-users to ask questions.
-Any kind of question, may it be a API-question or enhancement proposal, questions regarding use-cases...
-Besides, suggestions for improvements are highly welcome.

 Sirix will be nothing without interested developers (contributors).
 Any kind of contribution is highly welcome.
 Once a few (regular) contributors are found, we will create an organization for Sirix on github.

 Note that it is based on Treetank (http://treetank.org / http://github.com/disy/treetank).